-On July 26, 2012, Alain Bellemare became president and chief executive officer of UTC Propulsion & Aerospace Systems from July 2012 to January 2015.
-In this role, he has leadership responsibility for Pratt & Whitney and UTC Aerospace Systems.
-UTC Aerospace Systems was established through the acquisition of the Goodrich Corporation, which combined with Hamilton Sundstrand to form UTC Aerospace Systems.
-His responsibilities include some of the largest programs in UTC’s history, among them the integrated aerospace systems to the Boeing 787 and Pratt & Whitney's Geared TurboFan Engine and the F135 engine for the Joint Strike Fighter.
+Prior to his appointment, Mr. Bellemare was President and Chief Executive Officer of UTC Propulsion & Aerospace Systems from July 2012 to January 2015.
+In this role, he had leadership responsibility for Pratt & Whitney and UTC Aerospace Systems.
+He led the successful acquisition and integration of Goodrich, which was combined with Hamilton Sundstrand to form UTC Aerospace Systems.
+His responsibilities also included some of the largest programs in UTC’s history, among them the integrated aerospace systems for the Boeing 787, Pratt & Whitney's Geared TurboFan Engine and the F135 engine for the Joint Strike Fighter.

-Before joining Pratt & Whitney Canada, Bellemare spent more than 12 years in a variety of engineering and manufacturing positions with Kraft Canada and Crown Cork & Seal Canada.
+Before joining Pratt & Whitney Canada, Mr. Bellemare spent more than 12 years in a variety of engineering and manufacturing positions with Kraft Canada and Crown Cork & Seal Canada.

-He earned an MBA from McGill University in 1993 and a bachelor's degree in mechanical engineering from the University of Sherbrooke in 1984.
+He earned an MBA from McGill University in 1993 and a bachelor's degree in mechanical engineering from the University of Sherbrooke in 1985.
 He specialized in aeronautical engineering at École Nationale Supérieure d’Ingénieurs en Construction Aéronautique (ENSICA) in Toulouse, France.